 - All teams must have a minimum of two coaches:

 - One that is currently a certified lifeguard

-In the rare event of a cancellation, all participants who signed up for the cancelled team can choose to be fully refunded or placed onto a different team.
+In the rare event of a cancellation, all participants who signed up for the canceled team can choose to be fully refunded or placed onto a different team.
 Girl Scouts River Valleys will offer at least two other teams in the region for participants to join.

 Girls should have basics swimming skills such as the ability to have their face under water, swim 25 yards without stopping, and feel comfortable in the deep end.

-Girls do not need to have been on a swim team before or know specific strokes.
+Girls do not need to have been on a Swim Team before or know specific strokes.

 The meet schedule is based on coaches’ schedules and pool availability.
 We try to schedule meets so that families do not have to travel more than 60 miles to a meet.
-The schedule will be complete by June 1, 2017 and coaches will share the information with families.
+The schedule will be complete by June 8, 2018, and coaches will share the information with families.

 Our coaches have a wide range of experiences and skills.
 A lot of our coaches used to compete themselves on the Girl Scout Swim Team!
-Our coaches are lifeguards at their community pool, compete on a school swim team, teach swim lessons and/or are water safety inspectors.
+Our coaches are lifeguards at their community pool, compete on a school Swim Team, teach swim lessons and/or are water safety inspectors.

 All of our coaches have completed background checks and are registered members of Girl Scouts.

 What does the fee cover?
 Are there other costs?